-Although Marylhurst currently does not have any park land, the Park, Recreation and Open Space Plan Update identifies Marylhurst Park as a priority to provide active-oriented recreation opportunities in underserved northwest West Linn.
+Although Marylhurst currently does not have any park land, the 2005 Park, Recreation and Open Space Plan Update identifies Marylhurst Heights Park as a priority to provide active-oriented recreation opportunities in underserved northwest West Linn.
+This site was one of the only undeveloped sites in West Linn and was a key acquisition.
 A master plan was developed for the site by the MNA Park and Recreation Committee and West Linn Parks and Recreation Department.
-The plan was approved by the Parks and Recreation Advisory Board and the City Council.
+The plan was approved by the Parks and Recreation Advisory Board and will proceed to the Planning Commission.

-Proposed facilities for Marylhurst Park include: parking, two small soccer open turfs for use as sport practice fields and community gatherings, playground equipment, picnic shelters, covered basketball courts, skate park, BMX track, natural wetland, restrooms and parking.
+Proposed facilities for Marylhurst Heights Park include: parking, two small soccer open turfs for use as sport practice fields and community gatherings, playground equipment, picnic shelters, covered basketball courts, skate park, BMX track, natural wetland, restrooms and parking.
 Trail connections through and around the site will be developed to restore native landscape and individual natural features will be sign posted to educate the community.
 Trails will be linked to the Boundary Trail Greenway.
 Public art is budgeted and will aesthetically enhance the park.